Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-When you hear about the usefulness of the Dead Sea clay, your interlocutor assumes inaccuracy: it is a question of the benefits of Dead Sea mud.
+When you hear about the benefits of Dead Sea clay, your interlocutor is making a mistake: they are talking about the benefits of Dead Sea healing mud.

-After all, clay and therapeutic muds (peloids) are not the same, although the Greek word pelos means mud and clay ...
+After all, clay and medicinal mud (peloids) are not the same thing, although the Greek word pelos means both mud and clay...

 Any clay is a sedimentary rock that contains layered hydrates of aluminum silicates.
-The main one is kaolinite - it consists of silicon and aluminum oxides.
-In most cases clay on the bottom of the lake or the sea appeared as a sediment from the water of those rivers and streams that flow into the pond.
+The main one is kaolinite, which consists of silicon and aluminum oxides.
+In most cases, clay on the bottom of a lake or sea appeared as sediment from the water of those rivers and streams that flow into the reservoir.

-Therapeutic muds (peloids) also belong to sedimentary deposits, but they are not a rock.
-By origin, peloids are sulphide silt, peat, sapropelic, or coexisting.
-Called some Dead Sea clay is sulphide silt mud, which is formed on the bottom of water bodies that have salt water.
-In this case, the Dead Sea mud is not sea mud (we remind that this is a salt lake without a drain), and the continental lake.
+Therapeutic muds (peloids) are also sedimentary deposits, but are not rocks.
+By origin, peloids can be sulphide silt, peat, sapropel or mud.
+The Dead Sea clay, called by some, is sulphide silt mud that forms at the bottom of bodies of water with salt water.
+However, the Dead Sea therapeutic mud is not marine (remember that this is a salty endorheic lake), but continental.

 It should be noted that indications for the use of Dead Sea clay include an extremely wide range of diseases.